ntropika-labs/potion-protocol/README.md

 These consist of:

 - `check-dependencies`: Check for Docker dependencies required to run the stack locally
-- `create-local-env`: Spin up local Docker environment removing existing one if any
-- `create-local-env-headless`: Spin up local Docker environment by also checking for available environments and the current Ganache database.
+- `setup-local-env`: Spin up local Docker environment by also checking for available environments and the current Ganache database.
 - `setup-database-seed`: Based on supplied parameters copies one or all seeds to your `DATABASE_PATH` folder.
 When called with `--all` flag, restores all database seeds from `ganache_seeds` folder and creates the `tests` subfolder used in e2e-testing.
   _Called by default when running `yarn nx run potion-dapp:local-test-e2e`_